Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

   ![Edit attribute group data](../../Assets/Screenshots/DataHub/Settings/AttributeGroups/EditAttributeGroupData.png "[Edit attribute group data]")

 3. Click the ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete) button in the bottom left corner of the attribute group data window.
-  The selected attribute group is removed from the attribute group column.
+  The selected attribute group has been removed from the attribute group column.
 The attribute group data window is closed.

 4. Click the [SAVE] button in the upper right corner.
-  The attribute group is deleted.
+  The attribute group has been deleted.
 The *Edit attribute groups* view is closed.

 ### Add attributes to a group